babel/babel/.github/ISSUE_TEMPLATE/Support.md

 * Twitter: If it's just a quick question you can ping our Twitter: https://twitter.com/babeljs
 * Also have a look at the readme for more information on how to get support: https://github.com/babel/babel/blob/master/README.md

-Issues on GitHub are intended to be related to problems of Babel itself, so we try not to answer support questions here.